Become an Inclusive Employers Member today

 As time has gone on, the celebration of pride has progressed to a month, rather than just a day.
 The first celebration of Disability Pride Month was in 2015, which marked the 25th anniversary of the ADA being signed.

-Why is Disability Pride Month celebrated?
+Why is the month celebrated?

 Disability Pride Month can mean various things to each individual in the disabled community.